-The leftmost $(2^{\rho-1}-1)$ symbols in the lower level $\eta_\rho$ of Subsection~\ref{ss4} form a $(\rho-2)$-subspace $\zeta_\rho$ of ${\bf P}_2^{\rho-1}$.
+The leftmost $(2^{\rho-1}-1)$ symbols in the lower level $\eta_\rho$ of Subsection~\ref{ss4} form a $(\rho-2)$-subspace $\zeta_\rho$ of $\PP_2^{\rho-1}$.
 Let $z(j)=p\,(\zeta_\rho,f(j))\in V(H_\rho)$, with fixed-point set $\zeta_\rho$ and pivot $f(j)\in \zeta_\rho$, where $j=1,\ldots,2^{\rho-1}-1$.

-\begin{observation} The product permutations $w_\rho(j)=J_\rho.z(j)$, for $j=2,4,6,\ldots,$ $2^{\rho-1}-2,$ are at distance $\rho$ from $I_\rho$\,, yielding pairwise different new types.
-On the other hand, subsequent powers of these permutations $w_\rho(j)$ are not necessarily different, at distance $\rho$ from $I_\rho$\,, and must be inspected for us to check for any remaining different new types.\end{observation}
+\begin{observation} {\rm The composite permutations $w_\rho(j)=J_\rho.z(j)$, for $j=2,4,6,\ldots,$ $2^{\rho-1}-2,$ are at distance $\rho$ from $I_\rho$\,, yielding pairwise different types.
+Subsequent powers of these permutations $w_\rho(j)$ are not necessarily different; they are at distance $\rho$ from $I_\rho$ and must be inspected in order to check for any remaining pairwise different types.}\end{observation}

-Let us illustrate Observation~\ref{obs1} for $r=3$, 4 and 5.
-First, $w_3(2)=J_3.z(2)=(1372456).437(15)(26)=(1376524),$ which is a 7-cycle with ds-cycle $(2413765)$, which is switched 2 positions to the right with respect to $(1376524)$, fact that we indicate by defining type $\tau_3(w_3(2))=(7_2)$, the sub-index 2 meaning the number of positions the 7-cycle (1376524) is displaced cyclically to the right to yield its ds-cycle of length 7.
+Let us illustrate Observation~\ref{obs1} for $\rho=3$, 4 and 5.
+First, $w_3(2)=J_3.z(2)=(1372456).437(15)(26)=(1376524),$ a 7-cycle with ds-cycle $(2413765)$ switched 2 positions to the right with respect to $(1376524)$, fact that we indicate by defining type $\tau_3(w_3(2))=(7_2)$, the sub-index 2 meaning the number of positions the 7-cycle (1376524) is displaced cyclically to the right to yield its ds-cycle.
 Summarizing: